fmatthew5876/stdcxx-bitops/README.md

 =============================

 This proposal is a pure library extension.
-It does not require any changes in the core language, and does not depend on any other library extensions.
+It does not require any changes in the core language and does not depend on any other library extensions.
 The proposal is composed entirely of free functions.
 The proposed functions are added to the `<cmath>` and `<memory>` headers.
 No new headers are introduced.